Acumatica/Acumatica-Surveys/README.md

 ![Screenshot](/docs/images/SS5-SendSurveySelectID.PNG)

-Then...
+Then Send your Survey and wait for your responses.

 ![Screenshot](/docs/images/SS5-SendSurveySend.PNG)

-Please note you have to sync your device by connecting before sending surveys, only registered mobile phones will receive the push notification others will error out.
+***Please note you have to sync your device by connecting before sending surveys, only registered mobile phones will receive the push notification others will error out.***

 Those records will be activated for survey response with status as “New” and those who receive the push notification those records will have status of “Sent”

-Users can select specific recipients from the list or click SEND ALL, selected records could be also sent with “SEND” option
+Users can select specific recipients from the list or click SEND ALL, selected records could be also sent with “SEND” option.

 ## Survey Response
 All recipients will receive notifications and can click on login to Acumatica mobile app on Android or iPhone/iOS and complete the survey